kl0u/flink/docs/dev/libs/cep.md

 <div data-lang="scala" markdown="1">
 In order to treat partial patterns, the `select` API call offers an overloaded version which takes as the first parameter a timeout function and as second parameter a selection function.
 The timeout function is called with a map of string-event pairs of the partial match which has timed out and a long indicating when the timeout occurred.
-The string is defined by the name of the state to which the event has been matched.
+The string is defined by the name of the pattern to which the event has been matched.
 The timeout function returns exactly one result per call.
 The return type of the timeout function can be different from the select function.
 The timeout event and the select event are wrapped in `Left` and `Right` respectively so that the resulting data stream is of type `Either`.